 You might already know what I’m talking about – the videos with a bunch of short clips all put together of healthy food, workouts, journalling, reading, etc. The girls in these videos always have the perfect meals, the perfect cute workout outfits, and are just super aspirational on every level.

 It’s important to keep in mind that we all have good and bad days, and you might not feel like doing your full morning routine every single day.
 This is totally normal and to be expected – all you have to do is forgive yourself if you fall off, and then pick yourself back up when you’re ready.

-Keep reading for my best tips on becoming “that girl” and for how to create a productive morning routine that works for you!
+Keep reading for my best tips on how to become “that girl” and how to create a productive morning routine that works for you!